-All patients, staff members, and guests shall b e treated with dignit y and courtesy.
-Patients should generally be referred to as "Mr " or "Ms ${\hspace{-1pt}-\hspace{-1pt}-\hspace{-1pt}-\hspace{-1pt}}$ ", or by the title "Sir" or "Ma'am", when appropriate.
-However, you ma y wish to discuss pa rticular cases with your supervisors.
+All patients, staff members, and guests shall be treated with dignity, courtesy and respect for their culture and values.
+Patients should generally be referred to as "Mr. " or "Ms. ", or by the title "Sir" or "Ma'am", when appropriate.
+However, you may wish to discuss particular cases with your supervisors.